weareunderdesign/weareunder.design/underground.md

 # underground

-this handbook is your ticket to understanding our world. it's a living document that captures our philosophy, methods, and vision. as you explore these pages, you'll discover not just what we do, but why and how we do it.
+this handbook captures our philosophy, methods, and vision. it's a living document that reveals not just what we do, but why and how we do it.

-whether you're a team member, collaborator, or curious mind, we invite you to dive deep into the underground - the foundation upon which we build our creative infrastructure.
+whether you're a team member, collaborator, or curious mind - welcome to the underground, the foundation upon which we build our creative infrastructure.

 ## under